Lucevar/mw-immersion-mods/catalogues/fighters-quests.md

 * [**Zelazko FG: Flin for Elith-Pal**](https://www.nexusmods.com/morrowind/mods/47227) by Zelazko
 Adds a temptation/road block in the form of an alcoholic Khajiit.
 You can fight him or join him on his alcoholic binge.
 * [**Quest Tweaks & Alternatives 1.19**](https://www.dropbox.com/s/0ihtlpfrzfhiwxo/QTA_1.19.7z?dl=0) by Stuporstar
 Adds better directions to Elith-Pal.
+Adds option to fail the quest by drinking the flin (while in the mine).
 #### Kill Eydis and Lorbumol
 * [**Quest Tweaks & Alternatives 1.19**](https://www.dropbox.com/s/0ihtlpfrzfhiwxo/QTA_1.19.7z?dl=0) by Stuporstar
 You can spare Eydis, if she agrees to give you the names of prominent members of the Camonna Tong.